chrisrogers37/hedwig/scrolls/README.md

 1. **Text Preprocessing**: Templates are processed using `TextProcessor` utility
 2. **Embedding Generation**: Semantic embeddings are created for similarity search
 3. **Metadata Filtering**: Optional filters can be applied by industry, tone, or use case
+4. **File Operations**: All file reading and YAML parsing is handled by `FileUtils` for safety and consistency
+5. **Error Handling**: All file and API errors are managed by the `ErrorHandler` utility for robust operation

 ### RAG Integration
 - Templates are retrieved during email generation